abasile-ml/testeo-git/README.md

 <img src="https://img.shields.io/badge/java%20-%20v1.8-orange">
 </p>

-**Gaia Gsheet export API** aims to help users quickly export data from S3 to a google sheet.
+**Gaia Gsheet Export** aims to help users quickly export data from S3 to a google sheet.
 This functionality is available in Gaia as an executable step allowing to convine this step with any needed.

 <p align="center">
 <img src="https://github.com/abasile-ml/testeo-git/blob/master/img/data.png"